-The appellant and the division chairperson/dean must provide the additional materials within five (5) business days of the VPAA's request.
-If deemed necessary, the VPAA may convene a committee to review the materials.
-The VPAA will notify the student of the committee's decision in writing within ten (10) business days of receipt of the written appeal.
-This notification will be delivered by regular mail to the postal address on file for the student and by email to the student's MVC email address.
-The VPAA will also notify the course instructor, the division chairperson/dean, and Registrar of the decision.
+The Vice President of Academic Affairs will make a final decision on the matter.
+If deemed necessary, the Vice President of Academic Affairs may convene a committee to review the materials.
+The student will be notified of the decision in writing within ten (10) business days of receipt of the additional materials.
+This notification will be delivered by regular mail to the postal address on file for the student and by e-mail to the student's MVC email address.
+The Vice President of Academic Affairs will also notify the course instructor, the department chairperson/dean, and Registrar of the decision.
 This notification will be transmitted to these individuals by campus e-mail.
-If it is determined that the student's grade ought to be changed, the VPAA must submit a Revised Grade Report Form to the Registrar's Office.
-The Registrar will modify the student's transcript within ten (10) business days after receipt of the form from the VPAA.
-The decision of the VPAA is final.
+If it is determined that the student's grade will be changed, the Vice President of Academic Affairs must submit a Revised Grade Report Form to the Registrar's Office.
+The Registrar will modify the student's transcript within ten (10) business days after receipt of the form.
+The decision of the Vice President of Academic Affairs is final.